univention/univention-corporate-server/doc/changelog/index.rst

   the common root Certificate Authority certificates are required to access public services like the Univention download server (:uv:bug:`51203`).

+* Certificate identifiers are now compared as strings.
+  Previously certain identifiers like ``2e2`` had been handles as floating-point numbers in scientific notations by :program:`awk` (:uv:bug:`54834`).

 .. _changelog-service-dhcp:

 DHCP server